dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 * The User's Guide for any instructions or details that will enable a user to run/use the use case and/or new code.

-* The Contributor's Guide for any instructions for instructions on creating/constructing the new code.
+* The Contributor's Guide for instructions on creating/constructing new code.

+* The Release Guide for instructions for creating software releases for any METplus component, including official, bugfix, and development releases.

+* The Verification Datasets Guide for any relevant "truth" datasets, including data from satellite platforms (geostationary and polar orbiting), gridded analyses (global and regional), station or point-based datasets (global and regional), and radar networks.

 Use cases that have only one MET tool/METplus wrapper:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~